staceyjf/theMarketPlace/README.md

 ## About

-theMarketPlace is a React front-end e-commerce application designed to provide users with an immersive shopping experience for luxury fashion items.
+theMarketPlace is an e-commerce application designed to provide users with an immersive shopping experience for luxury fashion items.
 Leveraging React and FireBase, it offers a seamless interface for browsing products.

 ## Planning Artifacts